 What type of vitamin E is in Advanced Coenzyme Q10?

 The natural form of vitamin E, d-Alpha-Tocopherol, is in Advance Coenzyme Q10.
 It is far superior to synthetic in terms of retention in the body and absorption.

 When you are young, your body can produce adequate levels of CoQ10.
 However, as you get older, your cells do not produce enough of the energy they need to function well.
-Supplementation of CoQ10 has been shown to raise blood levels of this co-enzyme when the bodys ability to synthesize it begins to decrease.What is the recommended serving size of Coenzyme Q10?
+The body‘s ability to synthesize CoQ10 begins to decline.
+Supplementation of CoQ10 has been shown to raise blood levels of the coenzyme when the body’s ability to synthesize it begins to decrease.

-Coenzyme Q10 has been used in maintenance servings of 30-60 mg, but can go up to 100 mg or more.Is there a certain time I should take CoQ10?
+CoQ10 has been used in maintenance servings of 30-60 mg, but can go up to 100 mg or more.

-Coenzyme Q10 should be taken with a meal containing some fat.
-However, taking it in combination with soy or vegetable oil substantially enhances it absorption.Is it okay to take a CoQ10 supplement while pregnant or nursing?
+CoQ10 should be taken with a meal containing some fat.
+However, taking it in combination with soy or vegetable oil substantially enhances it absorption.

-No. The safety of coenzyme Q10 has not been established in pregnancy and lactation.Is it safe to take CoQ10?
+No. The safety of CoQ10 has not been established in pregnancy and lactation.